CineNest/CineNest.ai/README.md

-# CineNest.ai - CnineNest.ai is an ai integrated film production system which aims to Transform film making into a fully automated , transparent and efficient Environment
+# CineNest.ai - CineNest.ai is an ai integrated film production system which aims to transform film making into a fully automated , transparent and efficient Environment

 | Name                  | Role                         | Contact                        |
 |-----------------------|------------------------------|--------------------------------|